zadm/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Workflow
 1. Client sent a http request with `Authrization: Bear TOKEN` in the  header
 2. Envoy receives the request and send it to jwt-authorizer application
-3. jwt-authorizer application coneect to AWS cognito to validate the token
+3. jwt-authorizer application connect to AWS cognito to validate the token
 4. If the token is valid
    1. jwt-authorizer response an http response with code 200
-   2. Envoy forward the origin request to tye flask app
+   2. Envoy forward the origin request to the flask app

-5. If the token is node valide
+5. If the token is node valid
    1. jwt-authorizer response an http response with code 403
    2. Envoy send an HTTP response to the client with code 403